superman108/Housing-Market-Forecast/README.md

 #### 3. Categorical Features Selection:

-In this section, Lasso is used to filter out the features that have no significant impacts on sales price.
+In this section, Lasso is used to filter out the features that have no significant impacts on the sales price.
 First, each categorical variable is being dummified and its RMSE score is calculated.
 A combination of RMSE score and the values of Lasso coefficients determines whether to keep or drop a specific feature.
 Figure 14 uses a boxplot to visualize the significance of different groups in each feature against the SalePrice variable.
 As shown in this figure, not all the dumified variables have substantial impacts on RMSE.
 A second round of iterative process filters out the insignificant dummified variables.
 The red circles in horizontal label for each feature shows the selected dumified variables.

 <figure>